Government Benefits for Disabled Adult Children

-Children are entitled to early intervention until the age of 3.
+Children are entitled to early intervention services until the age of 3.
 At 3, services transition to the school system.
-They are entitled to supports in the classroom, and may be entitled to an extended school year, and services at home.
+An eligible child is entitled to support in the classroom, and may be entitled to an extended school year, and services at home.

 Children’s System of Care (“CSOC”)